jinghuazhao/Omics-analysis/README.md

 Omics projects

-This repository seeds comprehensive analysis of several traits, as contained in individual directories.
+This repository seeds comprehensive analysis of several traits as contained in their named directories.

 Topic will be elaborated at the [wiki page](https://github.com/jinghuazhao/Omics-analysis/wiki),